integration-service

 4. You are now redirected to the connection page.

-You can choose between two authentication types: OAuth 2.0 Authorization code or Bring your own OAuth 2.0 app.
+Choose between the following authentication types: OAuth 2.0 Authorization code, OAuth Client credentials, or Bring your own OAuth 2.0 app.

-• If you select OAuth 2.0 Authorization code, click Connect, then authenticate using your Microsoft email address and password.
+• For OAuth 2.0 Authorization code, select Connect, and authenticate with your Microsoft email address and password.

-• If you select Bring your own OAuth 2.0 app, you must provide a Client ID and Client secret, the Tenant ID, and the Scopes you may need to interact with different activities.
-Check out the activities' documentation to see what scopes they require.
+• For Bring your own OAuth 2.0 app, you must provide a Client ID and Client secret, the Tenant ID, and the scopes required to interact with different activities.
+Check out the activities' documentation to learn what scopes they require.

-Note: If you are using a multitenant application, keep the default value for the Tenant ID (common).
-If you are using a single tenant application, retrieve the Tenant ID from Azure.
-Refer to How to find your Microsoft Entra tenant ID.
+Note: If you use a multitenant application, keep the default value for the Tenant ID (common).
+If you use a single tenant application, retrieve the Tenant ID from Azure.
+For more details, check How to find your Microsoft Entra tenant ID.

 5. Your connection has been added.